Introduction

 Encapsulation restricts direct access to an object's data and prevents unwanted data alteration.
 This principle is comparable to window blinds, allowing you to look out while preventing others from peeping in.

 In encapsulation, private and public attributes are integral to data privacy.
-Private attributes, indicated by the private keyword, require caution while being manipulated.
+Private attributes, indicated by the keyword, require caution while being manipulated.

 Sign up